Skip to content

 Modules and the standard library

 Python comes with a huge collection of tools ready to use: randomness, maths, dates, file paths, and much more.
 These tools live in modules, and you bring them into your code with import.
-You have already used import json in the previous chapter.
+You have already used import json in the Files and exceptions chapter.
 This chapter covers imports fully and introduces the most useful parts of the standard library.

 Python's standard library provides tested, documented solutions for common problems.
 Modules are the unit of code organisation: each file is a module, each directory with an __init__.py is a package.
 The import system finds modules, compiles them if needed, and caches them in sys.modules so they are only loaded once.